-e) National Defence
+e) National defence

-(Duty to Participate in the National Defence)
+Article 123 (Duty to participate in the national defence)

 Participation in the national defence is compulsory for citizens within the limits and in the manner provided by law.

 Citizens who due to their religious, philosophical, or humanitarian convictions are not willing to perform military duties, must be given the opportunity to participate in the national defence in some other manner.